Old Albany Academy Building: History

 Although it has been a private school for its entire existence, The Albany Academy was established by the city council in 1813 to educate the sons of the city's most prosperous citizens in classics, math and science.
 Classes began soon after the state granted the school's charter.
 Starting in 1815 they were held in a building rented from Killian K. Van Rensselaer, a member of one of the city's most prominent families, who had served several terms in Congress.

 That same year Philip Hooker, then Albany's most prominent architect, appeared before the school's building committee.
 He had at that point already designed the nearby City Hall and State Capitol buildings (both since replaced), and pointed to his years of experience and his "close application in the research of ancient and modern architecture."
 Mayor Philip S. Van Rensselaer laid the building's cornerstone after Hooker got the commission.

 Hooker's Federal style design, with extensive classically-inspired decoration, echoed the school's original curricular focus.
 It shows the influence of New York City Hall by Joseph Francois Mangin and John McComb, Jr., also a new building at that time.
 Hooker's design included the chapel on the second floor, which survives intact.

-The new building was matched with a new school principal when it was opened in 1817.
-T. Romeyn Beck.
+The new building was matched with a new school principal, T. Romeyn Beck, when it was opened in 1817.
 He would serve in that position until 1848, shaping the school profoundly.
 Not only did he distinguish himself as an administrator, he also made an important contribution to American medicine with Elements of Medical Jurisprudence.
 Published in 1823, it was the first significant work on forensic medicine.
 Outside of that field, he was instrumental in establishing the state's geological survey and library.